usegalaxy-eu/website/index-microgalaxy.md

 {:.no_toc}
 <br>
-**microGalaxy** is the place to go for anything microbiology in Galaxy!
-Whether you are analysing microbiome samples or bacterial isolates, long reads or short, shotgun or 16S, genomics transcriptomics or proteomics, this is the place to be!
+Whether you are analysing microbiome samples or bacterial isolates, long reads or short, shotgun or 16S, genomics,  transcriptomics, proteomics or metabolomics, multiomics or integrative analysis **this is the place to be**!

 <br>